Mar1g0m3z/Cali-Web-Project/README.md

 - **Multi-page Navigation**: Separate pages for Sacramento, San Diego, and San Francisco, each with unique images, text, and links.
 - **Interactive Carousel**: Each page includes a city-specific image and information carousel for users to learn more about the city's highlights.
-- **Custom Aside Component**: Positioned at the top right of each page, the aside component contains helpful links for each city.
+- **Custom Aside Component**: Positioned at the top right of each page, the aside component contains helpful links.
-- **Search & Pagination**: Search bar with easing animations and pagination positioned just below the images.
-- **Smooth Animations**: Easing animations for hero text and interactive elements to enhance user experience.
+- **Smooth Animations**: Easing animations for interactive elements to enhance user experience.

 ## Technologies Used